StackVista/stackstate-docs/setup/upgrade-stackstate/sts-release-notes.md

 ## StackState v4.0.x

-### 4.0.4
+### v4.0.4

 **Bug fixes**

-- Fix issue where the readcache sometimes produces the wrong data, causing intermittent failures in state and view calculation -- STAC-10328
+- Fix issue where the readcache sometimes produces the wrong data, causing intermittent failures in state and view calculation.
+STAC-10328

-### 4.0.3
+### v4.0.3

 **Bug fixes**

-- Fixed issue that prevented time travel under certain circumstances - STAC-9551
+- Fixed issue that prevented time travel under certain circumstances.
+STAC-9551

-### 4.0.2
+### v4.0.2

 **Bug fixes**

-- Support Splunk token-based authentication for Splunk versions 7.3 and later -- STAC-9032
+- Support Splunk token-based authentication for Splunk versions 7.3 and later.
+STAC-9032
-- Fixed bug that prevented the health check metric chart from opening -- STAC-9251
+- Fixed bug that prevented the health check metric chart from opening.
+STAC-9251
-- Fixed bug that caused multi param propagation function values to be lost after a component update -- STAC-9582
+- Fixed bug that caused multi param propagation function values to be lost after a component update.
+STAC-9582
-- Fixed bug that caused the log to be spammed with messages for a deleted checkstate -- STAC-9323
+- Fixed bug that caused the log to be spammed with messages for a deleted checkstate.
+STAC-9323

-### 4.0.1
+### v4.0.1

 **Bug fixes**